Your SaaS positioning is the reason why you are losing money

 The messaging above is not bad, it’s just not convincing enough.

-The only understanding you get from this homepage is that you are dealing with a CRM platform, that has x, y, z features.
+The only understanding you get from this homepage is that you are dealing with a CRM platform that has x, y, and z features.

 Wouldn’t that be better if your homepage answered these questions?